software-mansion/protostar/website/docs/cairo-1/05-testing/02-integration-testing.md

 ## Under the hood
 You may ask, where the contract has been deployed?
 Protostar comes with a local Starknet instance which you can use to test your contracts.
-To encourage good testing practices, each test case starts with a fresh Starknet instance. <br> <br>
+To encourage good testing practices, each test case starts with a fresh Starknet instance.

 When Starknet instance is accessed through cheatcodes, it is analogous to accessing real Starknet through gateway.
 Example consequence of this behavior is that `get_caller_address` will return `0` in the called contract.